It’s been said that U.S. water and sewer bills rise faster than inflation. But, at the same time, most consumers remain unaware of their water usage.

 Simple things like having family or friends to stay, refilling your swimming pool, watering new grass or newly planted shrubs and trees, and even installing a new appliance can all impact your water bill.

-Be aware of changes in your lifestyle and activities that can have an impact on your water use.
+Be aware of changes in your lifestyle and activities that can impact your water use.
+Can you live without such a lush, green lawn during the driest summer months?
+That could save you a pretty penny.

 2. Water-Wasting Habits

-There are lots of bad habits that waste water, like running the faucet while brushing teeth or shaving and washing in a full bath rather than showering.
+Many bad habits waste water, like running the faucet while brushing teeth or shaving and washing in a full bath rather than showering.

 Change those old water-wasting habits.